lando/lando/docs/config/drupal8.md

 ## Connecting to your database

-Lando will automatically set up a database with a user and password and also set an environment variables called [`LANDO INFO`](./../guides/lando-info.md) that contains useful information about how your application can access other Lando services.
+Lando will automatically set up a database with a user and password and also set an environment variable called [`LANDO INFO`](./../guides/lando-info.md) that contains useful information about how your application can access other Lando services.

-Here is the default database connection information for a Drupal 8 site.
+The default database connection information for a Drupal 8 site is shown below:

 Note that the `host` is not `localhost` but `database`.

 ```yaml
 database: drupal8